Oneflow-Inc/models/RecommenderSystems/deepfm/README.md

 | loss_scale_policy          | loss scale policy for AMP training: `static` or `dynamic`    | `static`                 |
 | disable_early_stop         | disable early stop or not                                    | False                    |

+#### Early Stop Schema

+The model is evaluated at the end of every epoch.
+At the end of each epoch, if the early stopping criterion is met, the training process will be stopped.

+The monitor used for the early stop is `val_auc - val_log_loss`.
+The mode of the early stop is `max`.
+You could tune `patience` and `min_delta` as needed.

+If you want to disable early stopping, simply add `--disable_early_stop` in the [train_deepfm.sh](https://github.com/Oneflow-Inc/models/blob/dev_deepfm/RecommenderSystems/deepfm/train_deepfm.sh).

 ## Getting Started

 A hands-on guide to train a DeepFM model.